christihaze/cost-of-living-vs-wages/README.md

 ## What is the CPI?

-The Consumer Price Index (CPI) measures how much prices change over time for everyday goods and services — things like food, rent, gas, and medical care.
+The Consumer Price Index (CPI) measures how much prices change over time for everyday goods and services, things like food, rent, gas, and medical care.
 It’s one of the main ways economists track inflation, or how much the cost of living goes up year after year.

 In this project, CPI values are used to estimate how prices for basic needs have changed from 2015 to 2025.
 Instead of just showing an abstract index number, I converted the CPI into estimated dollar amounts to make it easier to understand what those changes mean in real life.
 So, if the CPI for “Shelter” went up 20%, that roughly means housing costs rose by about 20% over that time period.